With a print circulation of 1500, writing for The Beaver is a simple and fast way to get your work published and your voice heard.

 All content submitted to us will be published on the BeaverOnline.
 Each week, our editors choose the best pieces to be published in our print edition, printed every term-time Tuesday.

 Please note that the Beaver publishes content written by LSE students.
-For alumni submissions or guest pieces, please contact email@example.com
+For alumni submissions please contact email@example.com

 The News section covers important current issues and events.
 The Beaver’s news coverage reports on news from within LSE, as well as both domestic and international affairs.